-- a) Consideration of all components of the total rewards model. - b) Consideration of the relevant labour market for compensation comparison purposes. - c) Linking pay ranges to neutral, relevant factors (e.g., required skill level, required competencies, job content, required qualifications). - d) Ensuring appropriate relationships exist between positions in the district's compensation hierarchy. - e) Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.
+- Consideration of all components of the total rewards model. - Consideration of the relevant labour market for compensation comparison purposes. - Linking pay ranges to neutral, relevant factors (e.g., job content (specific duties/responsibilities), required skill level, required competencies, required qualifications). - Ensuring appropriate relationships exist between positions in the district's organizational hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.

 In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the median of the relevant comparator labour market.

 The Board's total compensation package for executive staff is comprised of the following elements.

-Cash compensation
+Cash Compensation